mudit1804/MySQL-Autoincrement-Checker/README.md

    Line to be changed:

    mydb = MySQLdb.connect(host="localhost", port=3306, user=username, passwd=password) #LINE 9
-5) In python also changed the name of the database to the one you are using Line to be changed:
+5) In python also change the name of the database to the one you are using Line to be changed:

    cur.execute("USE databasename")   #LINE 18